salujajaskeerat/ELP305-TribeD-documentation/index.md

 Cyclones(Cyclone Separator)

 - In cyclones, particles are separated by centrifugal forces.
 Flue gas containing particulates is fed into a cylinder tangentially to achieve rotational movement.
-The inside of the chamber creates a spiral vortex, similar to a tornado.
+The inside of the chamber creates a spiral vortex, similar to a tornado
-- The lighter components of this gas have less inertia, so it is easier for them to be influenced by the vortex and travel up it.
+- The lighter components of this gas have less inertia, so it is easier for them to be influenced by the vortex and travel up it
-- Contrarily, more significant components of particulate matter have more inertia and are not as easily influenced by the vortex and drop down into a collection hopper.
+- Contrarily, more significant components of particulate matter have more inertia and are not as easily influenced by the vortex and drop down into a collection hopper
-- The cleaned flue gas escapes out the top of the chamber.
+- The cleaned flue gas escapes out the top of the chamber

 Estimated Cost: 1.2-1.5m(4-5 feet) tall cyclone separator can cost about Rs 75000.